Up until 1876 the owners of the house appeared to live there.

 By the 1910 Rate Book he had moved again, this time to 41 High Street, two doors up from the junction with Soapers Lane, a property he was renting from his uncle Thomas Anstey.

-We have no corroborating evidence but Charles Eddington may be the one who died in East Glamorgan in 1939 aged 70.
+Charles Eddington may be the one who died in East Glamorgan in 1939 aged 70.
 Flora Eddington died in 1964 aged 95 in East Glamorgan.
-We believe their son Raymond Thomas Eddington died in 1968 in Hengoed.
+We believe their son Raymond Thomas Eddington also lived in Wales as he married Mary Jones in Merthyr Tydfil in 1927 and died in 1968 in Hengoed.

 Arthur Charles Pitcher – the 1905 Rate Book shows that the house was occupied by Charlie Pitcher – Read more about Charles and Annie Pitcher